 IN THE PHOTO: Pigeonly Team PHOTO CREDIT: Vice

 Are the members of your team young or do they have a broad range of age?
 Do you find that among your teammates there is a true interest to help others?

 F.H.: The oldest person on our team is probably 35 or 36, with the average age at about 30 years old.
 Around 40 percent have entered prison three times, and about 60 percent of our team know someone in prison.
 Everyone who works with us is attracted to our mission and wants to make an impact on the world and the lives of their loved ones.
-We prioritised that goal during recruitment even above experience or talent.
-To them, it is more than just looking for employment.
+We prioritized that goal during recruitment even above experience or talent.
+To them, it is more than just looking for employment after they pass a Free background check which today is conducted almost everywhere.
 They are people that understand what we are trying to build and why we are trying to build it.

 Pigeonly is a unique name for a company.
 What is the meaning behind it?

 F.H.: Our name has two aspects that contribute to its meaning.
 The primary aspect is that the pigeon is a very common bird, so common that we don’t even notice them anymore.
 After travelling to a lot of places, I noticed that in every place and country that I have visited, I have seen pigeons.
 People don’t notice them.
 In this way, our market is similar.
 There is a huge population of people that aren’t being given attention to and are forgotten about.
 Their loved ones are left to deal with this issue in silence because the whole topic is a taboo.
 You aren’t going to stumble across a general conversation of how their brother is in prison, their uncle is in prison, their wife, it is just not something you talk about.
 Secondly, the more literal aspect to its meaning is that the pigeon was used in the early days as a communication tool to deliver messages, like our product.